 Adjustment of Status (Green Card)

-(Flat fee includes temporary work and travel (advance parole) permits)
+(Note: Our flat fee includes temporary work and travel (advance parole) permits)

 * Over 35 years experience